-🚧 This page is currently under construction.
-Bear with us if things are a little out of place! 🚧
+🚧 This page is currently under construction; please bear with us if things are a little out of place! 🚧

 🌊 Flow Legend

 - Cross: A cross trade occurs when a broker executes matched buy and sell orders for the same security across different client accounts and reports them on an exchange.
 These transactions are typically happening peer-to-peer, and are often the result of one MM offloading a position to another.
 These trades offer no indication as to directionality.

 - Floor: A trade executed by a floor trader, an exchange member who executes transactions from the floor of the exchange, exclusively for their own account

 - Sweep: A sweep-to-fill order is a type of market order in which a broker splits the order into numerous parts to take advantage of the order sizes at the best prices currently offered on the market

 🔮 Dark Pool Sold/Trade Codes: polygon.io